 Detecting CVE-2020-0688 Remote Code Execution Vulnerability on Microsoft Exchange Server

-Microsoft recently released a patch for all versions of the Microsoft Exchange server.
+In February 2020, Microsoft released a patch for all versions of the Microsoft Exchange server.
 This patch fixes a Remote Code Execution flaw that allows an attacker to send a specially crafted payload to the server and have it execute an embedded command.
 Researchers released proof of concept (POC) exploits for this vulnerability on February 24, 2020.
 The POC exploit tested by TrustedSec was obtained from https://github.com/Yt1g3r/CVE-2020-0688_EXP.
 TrustedSec’s Research Team has verified that these POCs are valid and have gained code execution on internal test systems.

 An Overview of the Vulnerability